mariodavid/mariodavid.github.io/_posts/2015-12-31-put-a-island-into-a-box-how-to-dockerize-your-cuba-app.md

 ## Create a Container for our CUBA app

 Docker's definition of a container is done via a file called Dockerfile.
 In this file you normally start with a base image.
-These images are often stored in Docker Hub.
+These images are often stored in [Docker Hub](https://hub.docker.com/).
 There are plenty of images for operating systems as well as images for application servers, databases and applications.
 In this case we'll create an image on the basis of the official [Apache Tomcat image](https://hub.docker.com/_/tomcat/).

-If you wonder what that actually means, you can give it a try.
-Given you have Docker installed [correctly](https://docs.docker.com/engine/installation/), you can give this image a try with the following command:
+If you wonder what all of this actually means, you can give it a try.

+<div class="well">I assume you are on Linux here.
+If not, check out <a href="https://docs.docker.com/machine/">docker-machine</a>.</div>

+Given you have Docker installed [correctly](https://docs.docker.com/engine/installation/), you run an instance of tomcat with the following command:

 {% highlight bash %}